 Fourteen-year-old Lori strolled the cavernous halls of her large high school and quickly reconsidered her foolhardy decision to join the award-winning, uberintimidating forensics team.
 The pressure was intense.
 The talent immense.
 And the coach?
 A little bit terrifying.

 In a panic, I dropped the public speaking classes and enrolled in Journalism I and II.
 My path was set.
 After toiling away on the high school yearbook, I decided to go to Kansas State University and join the staff of the elite Royal Purple yearbook.
 (Yes, there are such things as elite yearbooks.
 Stop laughing.)
 I graduated with a degree in public relations and left the Great Plains for America’s Dairyland, with a short stint in Paris in between.

 I started out selling yearbooks and decided hard-core sales isn’t for me.
 Then I switched gears and marketed homesites for a land development company.
 When the economy crashed and second homes were a laughable item, I spent my unemployed time planning events like class reunions.

 Next, I worked as a marketing coordinator at an architectural and engineering firm.
 I marketed aviation services, which meant I promoted almost anything you can build, plan or “engineer” at an airport.
 I lived my life in airport codes, FAA acronyms and engineer-speak.

-Now, I get to work at the University of Wisconsin-Madison for a consortium that specializes in peer-to-peer learning with some of the biggest, best companies in the state.
+Now, I get to work at the University of Wisconsin-Madison for a consortium that specializes in collaborative learning with the leading companies in the state.
 My job is different every day, and I love it.
 I get to write, design and code, and strategize and plan.
 In my spare time, I do random graphic design jobs for friends and family.

 There are so many exciting things happening in the fields of marketing, design and social media that I decided to collect my thoughts in one place.
 Welcome to seeloriwork.com.